rugantio/Blackjack/README.md

-# Blackjack
+# blackjack
-A Blackjack simulator in python built on numpy
+A blackjack simulator in python3 built on numpy